mongodb/terraform-provider-mongodbatlas/README.md

   provided, but it can also be sourced from the `MONGODB_ATLAS_PRIVATE_KEY` environment variable.

-~> **Notice:**  If you have not `public_key` and `private_key` you must create a programmatic API key to configure the provider, see [Creating Programmatic API key](#Creating-Programmatic-API-key) but if you already have one, you can continue with [Configuring environment variables](#Configuring-environment-variables)
+~> **Notice:**  If you do not have a `public_key` and `private_key` you must create a programmatic API key to configure the provider (see [Creating Programmatic API key](#Creating-Programmatic-API-key)).
+If you already have one, you can continue with [Configuring environment variables](#Configuring-environment-variables)

+# Running the acceptance test

-#### Creating Programmatic API key
+#### Programmatic API key

-It's necessary to generate and configuring an API key for your organization to be able to use the acceptance test the right way.
+It's necessary to generate and configure an API key for your organization for the acceptance test to succeed.
 To grant programmatic access to an organization or project using only the [API](https://docs.atlas.mongodb.com/api/) you need to know:

   1. The programmatic API key has two parts: a Public Key and a Private Key.

-  1. Must be granted roles as you would Users to make sure the API Keys can call API endpoints without errors.
-To see more about user roles visit:  https://docs.atlas.mongodb.com/reference/user-roles.

-  1. It can belong to one organization but may be granted access to any number of projects in that organization.

-  1. To create appropriate a programmatic API key to access a project you must to set the API key as `Project Owner` user role to has sufficient privileges to be able to create some resources.
-For see more details on how to create a programmatic API key visit https://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys.
+To see more details on how to create a programmatic API key visit https://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys.

-  1. Ensure when you are creating the API key that the whitelist entries provide appropriate coverage for all clients which require API access.
-An empty API whitelist grants access to all API endpoints except those resources that explicitly require whitelisting.
+  1. The programmatic API key must be granted roles sufficient for the acceptance test to succeed.
+The Organization Owner and Project Owner roles should be sufficient.
+You can see the available roles at https://docs.atlas.mongodb.com/reference/user-roles.

+  1. You must [configure Atlas API Access](https://docs.atlas.mongodb.com/configure-api-access/) for your programmatic API key.
+You should allow API access for the IP address from which the acceptance test runs.

 #### Configuring environment variables